explorer14/JwtAuthenticationHelper/README.md

 ## NB:

-This library is not yet available as a nuget package, I am working on that.
+This library is not yet available as a nuget package.
 In the mean time just clone the repo, build from source and add as either a project reference or create your own nuget package for your private nuget feed.

 # Intended Usage